-Employees earning wages for hours actually worked or on approved leave pursuant to the Vacations, Holiday and Holiday Pay, Emergency Leave, Jury Duty, and Workers Compensation Benefits articles of this agreement, for not less than eighty (80) hours during any calendar month, shall accumulate sick leave at a rate of one (1) day per month.
+Employees earning wages for hours actually worked or on approved leave pursuant to the

+Vacations, Holiday and Holiday Pay, Emergency Leave, Jury Duty, and Workers Compensation Benefits articles of this agreement, for not less than eighty (80) hours during any calendar month, shall accumulate sick leave at a rate of one (1) day per month.
 Sick leave may be accumulated up to a maximum accumulation of one hundred twenty (120) working days.
 In order to be granted sick leave with pay, the employee must adhere to the following:

-- (a) Report promptly to the Chief the reason for his/her absence if he/she is unable to report for duty. - (b) Permit the City to make such medical examinations or nursing visits as it deems desirable. - (c) Submit a medical certificate for any absence of more than three (3) working days if required by the City. - (d) Payment of sick leave will be made upon filing of a sick leave voucher approved by the Chief.
+- (a) Report promptly to the Chief or the Chief's designee the reason for his/her absence if he/she is unable to report for duty. - (b) Permit the City to make such medical examinations or nursing visits as it deems desirable. - (c) Payment of sick leave will be made upon filing of a sick leave voucher approved by the Chief.
+Failure to submit any required medical certificate within 24 hours of return to duty shall result in no sick leave pay for the time off work. - (d) The City can require the employee to submit a medical certificate for any absence of more than two (2) working days.
+City shall reimburse employee for the medical bill incurred in obtaining the medical certificate.